-Edward B. Meyercord President, Chief Executive Officer, and Director Benjamin Drew Davies(1) Executive Vice President and Chief Financial Officer

-Robert Gault Executive Vice President, Worldwide Sales, Services and Channels

-Katayoun Motiey(2) Executive Vice President, Chief Administrative Officer & Corporate Secretary

-Norman Rice(3) Executive Vice President, Marketing and Corporate Development Kenneth Arola(4) Former Executive Vice President and Chief Financial Officer
+Name Title Edward Meyercord President, Chief Executive Officer, and Director Benjamin Drew Davies (1) Executive Vice President and Chief Financial Officer Robert Gault Executive Vice President, Worldwide Sales, Services and Channels Katayoun Motiey (2) Executive Vice President, Chief Administrative Officer & Corporate Secretary Norman Rice (3) Executive Vice President, Marketing and Corporate Development Kenneth Arola (4) Former Executive Vice President and Chief Financial Officer

-- (1) Mr. Davies commenced employment as our EVP, Chief Financial Officer on June 1, 2016. - (2) Ms. Motiey ceased to serve as an executive officer on February 9, 2016, after the Board's periodic review of those officers that should be designated as an executive officer.
-Ms. Motiey's employment with the Company began effective as of November 18, 2015 as Executive Vice President, General Counsel, and Corporate Secretary.
-Her scope of responsibility increased and her title changed to Chief Administrative Officer in February 2016. - (3) Mr. Rice ceased to serve as an executive office on February 9, 2016, after the Board's periodic review of those officers that should be designated as an executive officer. - (4) Mr. Arola ceased to serve as an executive officer of the Company on May 31, 2016, and his employment terminated effective June 30, 2016.
+(1) Mr. Davies commenced employment as our EVP, Chief Financial Officer on June 1, 2016.

+- (2) Ms. Motiey ceased to serve as an executive officer on February 9, 2016, after the Board's periodic review of those officers that should be designated as an executive officer. - (3) Mr. Rice ceased to serve as an executive office on February 9, 2016, after the Board's periodic review of those officers that should be designated as an executive officer. - (4) Mr. Arola ceased to serve as an executive officer of the Company on May 31, 2016, and his employment terminated effective June 30, 2016.